Whiteboard-MCP/Whiteboard-MCP/README.md

 **Give your AI the power to draw.** Architecture diagrams, flowcharts, wireframes, sketches — generated from a single chat message.

+**[whiteboard-mcp.com](https://whiteboard-mcp.com)** — Get started in 30 seconds

+[![npm version](https://img.shields.io/npm/v/whiteboard-mcp)](https://www.npmjs.com/package/whiteboard-mcp)
+[![License: Proprietary](https://img.shields.io/badge/license-Proprietary-blue)](https://whiteboard-mcp.com)

 Whiteboard MCP is a [Model Context Protocol](https://modelcontextprotocol.io/) server that gives AI agents like Claude a real canvas to draw on.
 Your AI describes what to draw, and you watch it appear in real-time.

-[![npm version](https://img.shields.io/npm/v/whiteboard-mcp)](https://www.npmjs.com/package/whiteboard-mcp)
-[![License: Proprietary](https://img.shields.io/badge/license-Proprietary-blue)](https://whiteboard-mcp.com)

 ---